Aswath715/Math-2D-Noise-Generator-for-Python-v1.0.0/README.md

 # Math-2D-Noise-Generator-for-Python-v1.0.0
 Very quick procedural 2D noise generator made only using math functions.

+**!!!This version (1.0.0) has problem with generating values for X and Y that are negative or extremely big!!!**

 ## Documentation
 ### Download and import
 Simply download the file and place it in your projekt folder.
 In this file there are two separate generators.